stan754/IntuneGraph/docs/Reference/Private/Invoke-PostRequest.md

 ### None.
 No objects can be piped into this function

 ## OUTPUTS
-### This function returns the detection.xml from the intunewin archive
+### This function returns the response

 ## NOTES
-NAME: Get-IntuneWinXML
+NAME: Invoke-PostRequest

 ## RELATED LINKS